hpc-uk/build-instructions/OpenFOAM/build_openfoam_5.0_gcc6.md

 Cirrus is a SGI ICE XA system with Intel Xeon "Broadwell" processors.

 These instructions cover using GCC 6.x to compile OpenFOAM.<br>
-It is assumed that you are logged in as use cse.
+It is assumed that you are logged in as user cse.

 Setup your environment
 ----------------------